mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ### Defining environment variables

-Values that you want to use during the execution of the job should be defined under `environment` section as shown below.
+Values that we want to use during the execution of the job should be defined under the `environment` section as shown below.

 ```yml
 jobs: